 Address: 953 Eden Park Dr, Cincinnati, OH 45202

-The museum’s extensive holdings include paintings by European masters such as Rembrandt, Rubens, and van Dyck; important American artists like Charles Willson Peale, Winslow Homer, and Georgia O’Keeffe; and a superb selection of Asian, African, and Native American art.
+The museum’s extensive holdings include paintings by European masters such as Rembrandt, Rubens, and van Dyck; influential American artists like Charles Willson Peale, Winslow Homer, and Georgia O’Keeffe; and a superb selection of Asian, African, and Native American art.
 The museum also has an excellent program of temporary exhibitions to enjoy.

 2. Cincinnati Zoo & Botanical Garden